Watson Knowledge Catalog overview

 - Cleanse and shape relational data assets with the Data Refinery tool.

-You can add other tools to analyze data or create artificial intelligence models by adding the Watson Studio app to your account.
+You can add other tools to analyze data or create artificial intelligence models by adding Watson Studio to your account.
 Watson Studio and Watson Knowledge Catalog are fully integrated.
 See Watson Studio overview.

-Control access to data with data protection policies
+Control access to data with policies

-With data protection policy tools, you can:
+With policy tools, you can:

 - Create business terms that describe your data to use in policies.